 It’s so funny that I never thought about this light bulb moment before.
 I’ve been so busy working to accumulate my nut that I lost site of the fact that all I need is a spouse to continue working, put me on her health insurance plan, provide shared income and voila!

 I can retire by 40 without even trying!
 What’s also equally important is that your working spouse gives you the confidence to retire early since she or he is your safety net.
+Don’t let life pass you by with regret.

 The problem with this type of thinking for a man is that more times than not, your spouse is going to think you are a lazy dirt bag for not earning a steady paycheck every month.
 Women will be able to sense if a guy has no ambition, which would probably mean she won’t be with you in the first place!